Culture Influences Website Design and Optimisation:

 Free Resource on Cultural Differences:

-Data from over 100 countries has been made available in the Country Comparison tool by the Hofstede Centre.
-This is very useful if you’re trying to boost conversions in a cross-cultural context.
+By measuring how different cultures compare on these six dimensions we can better understand the common ways culture influences website design.
+Data from over 100 countries has been made available by the Hofstede Centre.
+This is very useful if you’re trying to boost conversions by aligning design and culture to improve the customer experience in a cross-cultural context.

 6 Dimensions of Culture – Country

 Art preferences are affected by cultural norms and tends.
 For example, a study of over 400 Western and East Asian portraits found that the subject’s face on average made up around 15% of the total area of the picture in Western art compared to just 4% on average in East Asian portraits.

 However, one study that analysed Facebook profile photos found that 12% of Americans’ photos lacked any background – compared to only 1% of photos from the Far East.
 Both our art and Facebook profiles reflect our cultural ideals and preoccupations that influence our behaviour in all kinds of ways.
 This is just another way that design and culture are interrelated and this occurs in all aspects of society.

 Western culture emphasizes individualistic and independent traits.
 People focus on their own face and pay less attention to the background.
 Eastern culture emphasizes communal and interdependent traits.
 There is more of a tendency to include context (e.g. the background) and other people in their pictures.

 Low Context vs High Context Cultures:

 - High-context cultures (e.g. China and Japan) have many ‘unwritten rules’.

 - Low-context cultures (e.g. the United States) leave little left to interpretation.
 “It is what it is.”